mario-eth/soldeer/README.md

 forge soldeer [COMMAND]
 ```

-To check which version of soldeer is packaged with your foundry install, run `forge soldeer version`.
+To check which version of Soldeer is packaged with your foundry install, run `forge soldeer version`.

 ## Installation (standalone)